 We also gratefully accept and acknowledge contributions and invite you to send us any resources or examples that you believe could value add to this site.

 We encourage you to make use of our resources in your teaching and learning sites.
-If you would like to link to or use specific content please contact our project coordinator for the site, Dr Janet Watson.
+If you would like to link to or use specific content please contact our web developer for the site, Mrs Karen Lake.

 You can navigate the site in several ways.
 Click on one of the tiles at the bottom of the Home page.
 Or go to the horizontal navigation bar at the top of the page and click on the section you would like.
 Select from available drop-down menus.
 When you click on a main heading in the Inclusive Teaching Toolkit, a left-hand menu will also appear with topic pages for you to choose from.
 You can also search the site by typing in a keyword in the search field and then press ‘Submit’.